-After a bit of research, we ferreted out the biggest misconceptions about chocolate in keto culture, as well as the dozen or so main brands producing only keto-friendly chocolates.
-After tasting a few of the top names, I'm not surprised why competitors keep popping up thinking they can do it better.
+After a bit of research, I ferreted out the biggest misconceptions about chocolate in keto culture, as well as the dozen or so main brands producing only keto-friendly chocolates.
+After tasting a few dark chocolates from a few of the top names, I'm not surprised why competitors keep popping up thinking they can do it better.

 As with other keto foods, most brands define a keto chocolate as one which contains fewer than 1g net carbs per serving (regardless of serving size).
-This generally translates to a chocolate sweetened with calorie-free sugar alcohols, and still made at a relatively high cacao percentage.
+This generally translates to a chocolate bar sweetened with calorie-free sugar alcohols (like powdered erythritol), and still made at a relatively high cacao percentage.

 Chocolate is a product made with the fermented & roasted seeds of the tropical cacao tree, and usually sweetened by sugar and smoothed out by milk and a bevy of additives.
 In my house we only invest in the most delicious ethical chocolates we can find, but most of those contain waaaaay more than 1g net carbs per serving.

 Chocolate can and should have floral and fruity flavors, even earthen notes of mushroom and the bite of a lemon.
-When you buy mass-market chocolates, even keto chocolates, you're almost always going to lose that complexity on the palate.
+When you buy mass-market chocolates, even keto chocolate bars, you're almost always going to lose that complexity on the palate.

 Then again, if you're just looking to indulge, you may just want the chocolatiest low carb chocolate bars you can get your hands on.
 While I've gotten into the idea of sugar free chocolate before, I hadn't yet dug into the pros/cons of various sweeteners, at least, as a person who enjoys food.

 Erythritol, xylitol, and inulin are equal to or less than the sweetness of sugar, but all cause digestive upset if consumed in large quantities.
 Stevia and monk fruit are both 100-300x sweeter than table sugar, but have to be used in miniscule proportions, otherwise they start to taste chemical and artificial.

-Most keto chocolate brands use a proprietary blend of sugar alcohols and stevia or monk fruit, but some opt for only alcohols.
+Most ketogenic chocolate brands use a proprietary blend of sugar alcohols and stevia or monk fruit, but some opt for only sugar alcohols.
 To produce keto chocolate, most makers proceed just as they normally would, only replacing the keto sweetener with the typical sugar.

-The issue only comes up when a maker uses a sweetener that's not a 1-to-1 replacement for table sugar, like pure monk fruit extract.
+The issue comes up mainly when a maker uses a sweetener that's not a 1-to-1 replacement for table sugar, like pure monk fruit extract.
 This is where supply & demand comes in, as chocolates like that tend not to have a balanced enough flavor and even a chemically aftertaste, turning off consumers before they can turn a profit.